 • LEV is an essential preventative measure regulated by COSHH 2002

-• We offer a comprehensive 5-step design service to create a solution that meets your needs and aligns with HSG258 standard
+• Bespoke, end-to-end design support.
+We offer a comprehensive 5-step design service to create a solution that meets your needs and aligns with HSG258 standard.

 LEV Design Regulations

-Local Exhaust Ventilation (LEV) is regulated by HSE through a selection of publications, primarily:
+Local Exhaust Ventilation (LEV) is regulated by the Health and Safety Executive (HSE) through a selection of key publications, primarily:

 • HSE’s HSG258 guidance